terrastruct/d2/ci/release/README.md

 Each trusted publisher is restricted to the `npm-release` GitHub environment, whose deployment branch policy accepts only protected branches.
 The workflow itself also refuses to pack from any ref other than `refs/heads/master`.
+To package a specific D2 release, dispatch from `master` with `d2_ref` set to its exact tag, for example `v0.9.0`.
+The workflow verifies that the tag is an ancestor of the dispatched commit, then builds that tag's source.
+The npm version must be checked into that source before the D2 release is tagged.
+Without `d2_ref`, the workflow builds the dispatched master commit.
+The WASM reports its exact D2 tag or source commit independently of the npm version.
 The canonical package was bootstrapped once from the existing `@terrastruct/d2@0.1.33` built artifacts because npm does not allow a brand-new package to use staged publishing.